-I refer to your recent request for information which has been handled in accordance with the Freedom of Information (Scotland) Act 2002.
+I refer to your recent request for information which has not been repeated here due to the fact that it names specific individuals.

+In terms of section 16 of the Freedom of Information (Scotland) Act 2002, I am refusing to provide you with information requested.